forty-two/NightCycle/README.md

-This plugin change your Sublime Text colour scheme according to what time of day it is.
-Simply install it and configure your time periods and desired colour schemes by editing the config file (Access by Preferences menu -> Package Settings -> NightCycle -> Settings).
+This plugin changes your Sublime Text colour scheme according to what time of day it is.

+To use, install it as per normal, then configure your time periods and desired colour schemes by editing the config file.

+Access the config file through Preferences -> Package Settings -> NightCycle -> Settings.